Skip to main content

 </html>

-Avoid using the HTML <base> element.
-It alters how relative paths are resolved and often breaks the link between your HTML and the uploaded local assets.
+For small assets, Base64 data URIs eliminate network dependencies entirely.
+Avoid the HTML <base> element: it breaks the link between your HTML and uploaded assets.

 Rendering Behavior